MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### Overview to try new update notifications

-1. Configure one of the new update CSPs via MDM or provisioning package
+1. Configure one of the new update CSPs via [provisioning package](hololens-provisioning.md) or [MDM](hololens-mdm-configure.md) (see the link list above and pick one)
 1. Use the device during the scheduled time
 1. Observe the user is notified about the update and the need to restart the device*